Gen Z culture predictions for 2024

 Featured image: Antoni Shkraba / Pexels

-Louise Millar, Senior Creative Strategist, Seed
+Louise Millar, Senior Creative Strategist at Seed

 Millar, who previously worked at Brand Experience Agency of the Decade, Amplify, is a Gen Z marketing expert and has led Seed’s latest What Matters To Us Gen Z research project while working on flagship projects such as Spotify’s ‘Greasy Tunes' campaign.